 Noushad Sojib

-I am a Computer Science PhD student at the Cognitive Assitive Robotics Lab, University of New Hampshire, advised by Professor Momotaz Begum.
+I am a Ph.D. candidate in Computer Science at the Cognitive Assistive Robotics Lab, University of New Hampshire, advised by Professor Momotaz Begum.

-I have completed my undergraduate studies in Computer Science and Engineering from Shahjalal University of Science and Technology where I was fortunate to work with M. Zafar Iqbal.
+I completed my B.Sc. in Computer Science and Engineering from Shahjalal University of Science and Technology, where I was fortunate to work with my childhood idol, Professor M. Zafar Iqbal—a renowned scientist and science-fiction writer—and Dr. Ruhul Amin, whom I deeply admire.

 Email / GitHub / Google Scholar / LinkedIn